 Are you one of those runners who refuse to let a little rain get in the way of your training?
-If so, then you know the importance of good rain running jackets.
-Not only can one protect you from getting soaked to the bone, but it can also help regulate your body temperature and keep you comfortable throughout your run.
+If so, then you know the importance of finding the best running rain jackets.
+Not only does a great running rain jacket keep you from feeling chilled to the bone, but you’ll enjoy the experience more!

 Do you go for the most expensive jacket with all the bells and whistles, or do you opt for a budget-friendly option that gets the job done?
 And what features should you be looking for?

-As a long time runner and running coach who has trained in all kinds of weather conditions, I’ve tested out my fair share of rain running jackets.
-In this article, I’ll be sharing my top picks for the best rain running jackets on the market, as well as the features to look for when choosing the perfect jacket for your needs.
+As a long time runner and running coach who trains in all kinds of weather conditions, I’ve tested out my fair share of rain running jackets.

 Running rain jackets have come such a long way in just the last few years.
-Creating things that have better breathability to really help you stay dry without overheating.
+Creating things that have better breathability to really help you stay dry without overheating, which was a HUGE issue for me initially.

 This has been one of my top recommended pieces of running gear for the last 5 years I think!
 It’s light enough to be worn through all the seasons and provides enough water resistance for a light rain (or snow!).